 Food safety lawyer and advocate Bill Marler petitioned USDA to ban the six additional strains two years ago.
 He said he has seen many clients sickened by the less common strains of E. coli.

-"There is no daylight between how a person with E. coli O157:H7 and a person with the other strains gets sick," said Marler.
+"There is no daylight between how a person with E. coli O157:H7 and a person with the other strains gets sick," said Marler, who was briefed on the announcement.
 "People get kidney failure, people die, people have long-term complications.
 The number the bug has isn't really relevant."

 E. coli is very common.
 Hundreds of strains, most harmless, live in the intestines of humans, cows and numerous other animals.
 But some produce toxins that can cause diarrhea, sometimes severe enough to kill.

 The E. coli O157:H7 strain was classified by USDA in 1994 as an "adulterant" _ meaning more testing and swifter recalls if it is found _ after an outbreak of that strain the year before at Jack in the Box fast-food restaurants killed four children.
-Since then, illnesses from that strain have decreased while the other strains have increasingly been found in food, including in lettuce and ground beef last year.
+But the other strains have increasingly been found in food, including in lettuce and ground beef last year.

 The USDA oversees meat safety, while the FDA oversees the safety of most other foods.
 The FDA does not distinguish between different forms of E. coli when investigating outbreaks.